After-Hours-Research/BabyLlama/README.md

     }
     return {'optimizer': optimizer, 'lr_scheduler': scheduler}
 ```
-TODO: why do we have access to self.trainer?
-SimpleModule is called within the trainer object!!!!!

 This method returns a dictionary containing the optimizer and the learning rate scheduler to be used by the PyTorch Lightning `Trainer` - which we'll define in a sec!
 The optimizer is `AdamW` (very straightforward to use!) and the learning rate scheduler is used to set the learning rate of each parameter group according to the 1cycle learning rate policy (`OneCycleLR`).
 Let's see all the components: